Exorcism and Exorcism Movie

 Below, Fr.
 Amorth explains that there are four principal causes that may cause one to fall victim to these evils.

 Clearly, nothing happens without divine permission, but God never wills evil, suffering, or temptation.
 He gave us freedom and allows the existence of evil, but knows how to turn it into good.
 When he gives the demon his permission to torment us, he does so to strengthen us in virtue, as in the biblical example of Job, as well as of many blesseds and saints.
-We must keep in mind that diabolical harassment in itself has nothing to do with the state of grace of its victims.
+We must keep in mind that sometimes diabolical harassment in itself has nothing to do with the state of grace of its victims.
+[However, in almost all cases people definitely become possessed or obsessed by demons because of mortal sin.]

 Grave Hardening of